MarkusYPA/fps/README.md

 The game window will open, and you can start playing.
 The client captures your keyboard input, sends it to the server, and the server sends back the updated game state to be rendered.

+## Server Options

+The server supports several command-line flags to customize map selection and game behavior.

-## Select Map
+### Select a Specific Map

 A set of map files in toml format is stored in the folder maps/.
-Choose one from 1 to 3 by using the flag '--map' or '-m' followed by a number.
+Choose one from 1 to 3 by using the flag `--map` or `-m` followed by a number.
 The game will default to map 1 if no choice is made.

 ```bash
 cargo run --release --bin server -- --map 3